fumes/fumes.jekyll/_posts/2016-07-13-dolce-vita.md

 People perception and customs sometimes don't quite follow reality changes.
 Most of us just keep on repeating the past.
 Even when past conditions are not here anymore.
 We call it tradition and it's perceived as safer than striving for better.
 Because it always worked like that, we tend to suppose it will always will.

 People from Genova still live "la Dolce Vita".
 And they're still very "Superb" about it.
-So la dolce vita, the sweet life, what is it?
-Here, today it has the decadent sounds of separation stubbornness solitude.
+But la dolce vita, the sweet life, what is it?
+Here, today it has the decadent sounds of separation, stubbornness, solitude.
 See for yourself...

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-01.jpg %}

-Genova, located in a natural bay facing south in the north Mediterranean sea, is and old city grown around his lighthouse.
+Genova, located in a natural bay facing south in the north part of the Mediterranean sea, is and old city grown around his lighthouse.

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-02.jpg %}